What is it?

 - Prepare your data for submission: metadata standard, format, check for spyware and malware

 - User-friendly online submission workflows (with user account and ticket system); Review of your (meta-)data upload by data curators

-- Personal and individual support via the GFBio Helpdesk, email@example.com (e.g. with transferring a large data volumes)
+- Personal and individual support via the GFBio Helpdesk, (e.g., with transferring large data volumes)

 - Example templates for the deposit of biological and environmental samples as well as for the submission of occurence data and molecular sequence data can be found in the GFBio collection of recommended data submission templates.